 If your newborn gets fussy and the usual tactics aren’t working (like feeding, changing him and soothing) try taking him to the bedroom to settle.
 Bounce or walk him around the room.
 Babies often need us to help them “shut down” and go to sleep.
 They can’t always do it on their own.

-Also, when you find yourself with a wide awake baby in the night, try not to freak out.
+Also, when you find yourself with a wide awake baby in the night, try not to worry.
 Remind yourself that he’ll sleep again in the next 30 – 90 minutes (and so will you.)

 Naps

 Short and unpredictable naps are common in the newborn phase.
 Consider yourself warned!
-It’s perfectly normal for your baby to take a 20 minute nap and then a 2 hour nap.
+It’s perfectly normal for your newborn to take a 20 minute nap and then a 2 hour nap.

 Let your newborn nap in the stroller (flat, not upright), carrier, or your arms if it helps her nap well.
 Just make sure all naps outside the crib or bassinet are supervised by an awake adult.

 Also try to have your newborn nap in her crib or bassinet at least once each day, to get her used to it.
 (You can try more often if you want, too.)
-But if you find that your baby rejects napping anywhere other than your arms during these first few weeks, that’s fine.
+But if you find that your newborn will only sleep when held during these first few weeks, that’s fine.

 You don’t need to stress about forming negative long-term sleep habits at this point.
 Just do whatever works, as long as your baby is safe.